coderedtails/blog/actor_paradigm_v2.md

   * `OneForOneStrategy` will apply the action only to the failing actor
   * `AllForOneStrategy` will apply to **all** of the supervised siblings, whether they failed themselves or not

 What makes this approach so interesting is that it makes error handling explicit yet concise.
-The wording `Escalate`, `Resume`, `Supervisior`, `OneForOneStrategy` perfectly fits into the domain.
+The wording `Escalate`, `Resume`, `Supervisor`, `OneForOneStrategy` perfectly fits into the domain.
 It also allows you to handle all failures relevant to an actor in a single place due to the messaging nature of the model you can get retries out of the box.

 ## On the Scenic Route
 Lets assume for a moment that `BobActor` and `AnnaActor` or not the only actors in our system.
 Let's go as far as assuming that we have 5 `BobActor` and `AnnaActors` each.
 They are perfect clones, so we don't care which of them takes up our acting gig.

-Each of them could have their own agent that gives them `JobMessages`, but that would mean that some of the Actors go underutilzed depending on whoever tells their agent about new gigs.
+Each of them could have their own agent that gives them `JobMessages`, but that would mean that some of the Actors go underutilized depending on whoever tells their agent about new acting jobs.

 This is an area where the **Actor Model** shines.
 Since actors don't hold state there is no difference in sending a message to an actor A or actor B as long as both fulfil the same job.